 - Drain vegetables in a colander and set aside.

-- Once all of the flour is added and there is a nice paste formed, slowly add chicken broth, stirring constantly with whisk.
+- Slowly add flour (about a tablespoon at a time) while constantly stirring.
+Once all of the flour is added and there is a paste formed, slowly pour in chicken broth, while continuing to stir.

-- Add broccoli and carrots, salt, pepper, garlic, nutmeg, and bay leaf.
-Stir well to combine.
+- Add broccoli, carrots, salt, pepper, nutmeg and bay leaf.
+Stir to combine.

 - Reduce heat to low and cover.
-Cook over low heat for 20 minutes, stirring occasionally.
+Cook on low heat for 20 minutes, stirring occasionally.